Background pattern

 • difficulty moving

-??If you notice any of these symptoms, speak with your doctor.
+If you notice any of these symptoms, talk to your doctor.

-During HIV treatment, there may be an increase in weight and blood glucose and lipid levels.
-This may be partly related to the recovery of health and lifestyle, and in the case of blood lipids, sometimes to the HIV medicines themselves.
+During HIV treatment, there may be an increase in weight and glucose and lipid levels in the blood.
+This may be partly related to the recovery of health and lifestyle, and in the case of blood lipids, sometimes to HIV medications themselves.
 Your doctor will monitor these changes.

-• Dark skin patches
+• Dark spots on the skin

 • If you notice any of these symptoms, inform your doctor.

-If you experienceany type of side effect, consult your doctor or pharmacist, even if it is apossibleside effect that does not appear in this prospectus.You can also report them directlythrough the Spanish System for the Vigilance of Medicines for Human Use: https://www.notificaram.es.By reporting side effects, you can contribute to providing more information about the safety of this medicine.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this package insert.
+You can also report them directly through the Spanish Medicines Monitoring System for Human Use: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

-5. Conservation of Emtricitabine/Tenofovir disoproxil Glenmark
+5. Storage of Emtricitabine/Tenofovir Disoproxil Glenmark

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Store below 25°C.

-Composition of Emtricitabine/Tenofovir disoproxil Glenmark
+Composition of Emtricitabine/Tenofovir Disoproxil Glenmark

 • The active ingredients are emtricitabine and tenofovir disoproxil (as phosphate).